BioSystemsUM/specmine.datasets/README.md

 ## Installation

-You can install the released version of *specmine* from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of *specmine.datasets* from [CRAN](https://CRAN.R-project.org) with:

 ``` r